rituuu/Sentiment-Analysis-Chatbot/README.md

 ### Highlights of innovations, additional features, enhancements:
 - Used Streamlit for Webapp
-- Used Avatars for User and Both
+- Used Avatars for User and Bot
 - Displays Sentiment scores alongside the conversation for detecting the extent of emotion.
 - Color Coded Sentiment Detection: Light Green for positive,
   - Green for very positive,
   - Light red for negative,
   - Red for very Negative,
   - Light yellow for Mixed feelings,
   - Grey for Neutral,
   - Blue for bot

 ## How to run
 ### Clone the Repository